 Mat Cleaning Comparison

-New CDC cleaning protocols to ensure the safety of staff and customers have resulted in a proliferation of vendors selling cleaning technologies with efficacy claims that are not always easy to understand.
+New CDC cleaning protocols ensure the safety of staff and customers and have resulted in a proliferation of vendors selling cleaning technologies with efficacy claims that are not always easy to understand.

 UVC light, to eradicate pathogens on exercise and yoga mats, is one such example.
 Despite some companies’ claims, a couple of bulbs in their machine, no matter how expensive, does little to make studio-owned mats safe for staff to handle or for customer-owned mats to use.

 MatFresher, the patent-pending mat cleaning machine, offers a number of advantages in safety, convenience and cost.
 Here’s a comparison of MatFresher to Matsana.

 First, it’s important to understand that UVC light is proven to be highly effective in sanitizing surfaces.
 Unfortunately, it’s not so simple as just turning on a switch.
 Two critical requirements are that 1) the proper amount or dosage is applied and 2) the surface is flat.

 According to international public safety and health organizations, the UVC “gold standard” to provide protection from disease-causing microorganisms is at least 40,000 microwatts per centimeter squared.
 Cleaning machines that output less don’t meet that standard.
 And they can’t be relied on to effectively remove 99.99% of bacteria and viruses — as specified by the National Sanitation Foundation International (NSF).